Monster Beverage (MNST) Gains As Market Dips: What You Should Know

-Heading into today, shares of the energy drink maker had lost 1.99% over the past month, lagging the Consumer Staples sector's gain of 2.2% and the S&P 500's gain of 3.58% in that time.
+Prior to today's trading, shares of the energy drink maker had lost 0.09% over the past month.
+This has lagged the Consumer Staples sector's gain of 3.85% and the S&P 500's gain of 5.14% in that time.

-Investors will be hoping for strength from Monster Beverage as it approaches its next earnings release.
-On that day, Monster Beverage is projected to report earnings of $0.39 per share, which would represent year-over-year growth of 50%.
+Monster Beverage will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect Monster Beverage to post earnings of $0.39 per share.
+This would mark year-over-year growth of 50%.
 Meanwhile, our latest consensus estimate is calling for revenue of $1.86 billion, up 12.65% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.54 per share and revenue of $7.12 billion.
-These totals would mark changes of +37.5% and +12.81%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $1.54 per share and revenue of $7.12 billion, which would represent changes of +37.5% and +12.81%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for Monster Beverage.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors might also notice recent changes to analyst estimates for Monster Beverage.
+These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Valuation is also important, so investors should note that Monster Beverage has a Forward P/E ratio of 37.17 right now.
-This represents a premium compared to its industry's average Forward P/E of 22.83.
+Investors should also note Monster Beverage's current valuation metrics, including its Forward P/E ratio of 37.76.
+This valuation marks a premium compared to its industry's average Forward P/E of 22.85.

 The Beverages - Soft drinks industry is part of the Consumer Staples sector.
-This group has a Zacks Industry Rank of 102, putting it in the top 41% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 121, which puts it in the top 49% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report